 You get the spotlight in this crowd-crowd world.
 Doesn’t it feel so good?
 On top of that, that particular act of attention-seeking is acceptable, exceptionally for the creative industry.

 Then and there, we look at ourselves in the large mirror.
 A familiar reflection showed from it.
 As PowerPoint designers, we genuinely care about originality and give a high value to the artistic process.
 With that sort of commitment, we promote our pieces of work widely through aesthetics, and it has become a standard we live by.

 In the last two years, we attempted to stand out among our competitors.
 And that’s freaking hard.
 Why so?
-Pin on your head that the digital sector is the fastest growing industry globally.
-Indonesia per se is in the same line with e-commerce, which has increased about 60-80% every year.
+Pin on your head that the digital sector is the fastest-growing industry globally.
+Indonesia per se is in the same line with e-commerce, which has increased by about 60-80% every year.